 - Add a sample transform straight after the input and set Rows to pass through only the first 100 or so rows.
-Once you have completed all your transforms you can then Disable sampling to pass through all rows. - Set Maximum memory usage to a higher value in the Preferences window, to ensure you don't run out of memory. - Uncheck Run>Auto Run to give yourself full control over processing.
+Once you have completed all your transforms you can then Disable sampling to pass through all rows. - Set Right pane processing delay in the Preferences window to a longer time (say 5 seconds) to ensure that changes aren't processed until you have finished making the changes.